LABORATORY TECHNIQUES FOR MOHS MICROGRAPHIC SURGERY

 Formation of an opaque film over the slide may result from the use of incompatible clearing agents and coverslipping media.

 Most staining issues can be addressed by using compatible chemicals and by sufficiently blotting the slides and rack between reagents in order to avoid dilution and neutralization.

 Explaining to patients that all MMS laboratories are federally regulated may help bolster their confidence in the quality of an office-based laboratory.

 The laboratory area should be centrally located for ease of access and clearly marked so that patients do not inadvertently attempt entry.

 High-quality histologic sections are the foundation on which Mohs micrographic surgery (MMS) is built.
 Indeed, the goal of complete margin control cannot possibly be attained if the Mohs surgeon is unable to effectively assess complete margins by reviewing crisp, clear, and complete histologic sections.

 While much attention has historically been paid to MMS slide interpretation—and particularly post-MMS reconstruction—an appreciation of laboratory techniques for MMS slide preparation is of vital importance.
-In general, the technologist is responsible for creating the slides that are read by the Mohs surgeon, but given the high stakes, the ...
+In general, the technologist is responsible for creating the slides that are read by the Mohs surgeon, but given the ...